 Before you begin

 - You will firstly need to have the third party carrier set up their software on your system.
 This is not something that Genie Support is able to assist with.
+It is possible to have this installed on either a client workstation or on the same machine as your Genie Server.

 - The receiving doctor will also need to have the same program set up on their system.
 For this reason, a doctor may need to be signed up with two or three carriers to send letters to their most commonly referring GPs.